umutbaykan/flask-tutorial/README.md

 At this point, both your backend and frontend servers should be running.
 You should see the landing page once you open http://localhost:3000/ from your browser.
 Remember, your backend server needs to be running for your application to work.

+Getting Started
+---
+Well this is an awkward section to have prior to deploying the app.
+It is currently not deployed, but you can play it locally (although it might be very tricky hiding your ships from your opponent).
+To get the second player locally, you need to launch the app in both normal and incognito / private modes of your browser so the backend would treat the second browser as a separate user.
+Both users need to create an account with the application to access full features.
+You can launch a different browser or repeat the same trick to get a 3rd player.

 Structure
 ---
 This section briefly covers the filing structure and logic of the application.